paris-saclay-cds/ramp-board/doc/workers.rst

   instances that can be run at one time.
 This should fall within your AWS instance limit.
 * ``n_threads``: The number of threads that each worker can use.
-This would depend on the AWS instance type you have choosen.
+This would depend on the AWS instance type you have chosen.
 * ``time_between_collection``: How long, in seconds, the worker should wait before re-checking if the submission is ready for collection.
 The default is 1 second.
 For AWS workers the check for collection will be done through SSH.